 Jump to Section

-A quitclaim deed is an important document that transfers an individual's ownership rights to a property or real estate to another person.
+A quitclaim deed is an important legal document that transfers an individual's ownership rights to a property or real estate to another person.
 It can be used in various circumstances, such as resolving disputes, removing a name from the title, gifting property, and transferring property between family members without a sale.

-Quitclaim deeds are commonly used when the parties know and trust each other, such as transfers between family members or divorcing spouses.
-They are also used in situations where the seller is not entirely sure of their ownership interest in the property, such as in cases where there may be competing claims or unclear title issues.
+They are also used in situations where the grantor (party transferring ownership) is not entirely sure of their ownership interest in the property, such as in cases where there may be competing claims or unclear title issues.
+Quitclaim deeds offer no warranties about the status of the title.

 How a Quitclaim Deed Works